cs3110/textbook/src/chapters/hop/fold.md

 # Fold

-The map functional gives us a way to individually transform each element of a list.
+The map function gives us a way to individually transform each element of a list.
 The filter functional gives us a way to individually decide whether to keep or throw away each element of a list.
 But both of those are really just looking at a single element at a time.
 What if we wanted to somehow combine all